canonical/alertmanager-k8s-operator/CONTRIBUTING.md

 ## Design choices
 - The `alertmanager.yml` config file is created in its entirety by the charm code on startup (the default `alertmanager.yml` is overwritten).
-This is done to maintain consitency across OCI images.
+This is done to maintain consistency across OCI images.
-- Hot reload via the alertmanager HTTP API is used whenever possible instead of service restart, to minimize down time.
+- Hot reload via the alertmanager HTTP API is used whenever possible instead of service restart, to minimize downtime.

 ## Roadmap
 - Test using pytest-operator